EnclaveRunner/shared-go/README.md

-# Shared files for Go repose
+# Shared files for Go repos

 This repository contains files that are shared between Go repositories.